Liftric/cognito-idp/README.md

 # Auth

-Auth is a lightweight AWS Cognito client for Kotlin Multiplatform projects
+Auth is a lightweight AWS Cognito Identity Provider for Kotlin Multiplatform projects.

 > In its current state it provides only the bare minimum that was needed for our project.
 Feel free to contribute if there is something missing for you.